 The Greek word phronimos for “shrewd,” in v.
 8, can be translated as “prudent” or “wise.”
 The master liked what he saw in the steward’s resourcefulness; he commended him for being so shrewd and wise, but there’s nothing in the two verses that indicates that, after he was fired, he was dishonest in his dealings with the master’s debtors.
 In fact, he was able to get them to pay at least part or most of their bills, as opposed to the master receiving no payment at all from them.

 Then the master told the steward to “use worldly wealth to gain friends for yourselves, so that when it is gone, you will be welcomed into eternal dwellings.”
 What does this mean?
 There’s nothing inherently righteous about money.
 In fact, the love of it is amoral!
 But Jesus may be telling us in this parable to use our money to advance the purposes of God’s kingdom, while we still have money or while we’re still alive.
-That is, when we support ministries that preach the gospel and bring it into other parts of the word, we’ll essentially receive people into our eternal dwellings as a result of our working in response the our being called to serve in the Great Commission (Matthew 28:16–20; Acts 1:8).
+That is, when we support ministries that preach the gospel and bring it into other parts of the world, we’ll essentially receive people into our eternal dwellings as a result of our working in response to our being called to serve in the Great Commission (Matthew 28:16–20; Acts 1:8).

 Jesus said in v.
 8, “For the people of this world are more shrewd in dealing with their own kind than are the people of the light.”
 He was drawing a contrast between the “people of the world” (i.e., unbelievers) and the “people of light” (believers).
 People of light are equally shrewd and wise in the management of their affairs, using only those means and methods that are biblically permissible.

 Unbelievers are wiser in things of this world than believers are about things of the world to come.
-The unjust steward did so through dishonest cunning and rascality by cheating his master.
+The unjust steward demonstrated worldly wisdom through dishonest cunning and rascality by cheating his master.
 He made friends of his master’s debtors who’d then become obligated to care for him once he lost his job.
 Jesus referred to the Pharisees who’d been very clever in obtaining money, but unwise in how they dealt with spiritual and eternal matters.
 The master continued in v.
 9 by telling the manager, “Use worldly wealth to gain friends for yourselves, so that when it is gone, you will be welcomed into eternal dwellings.”